MaharajMahaadev/WeatherForecast-Website/README.md

 # Weather Forecast Website

 Welcome to the Weather Website project!
 This is a project aimed at creating a responsive website that provides detailed weather reports for various factors such as air quality, wind, sun, UV index, rain chance, and upcoming 7-day forecasts.
+It's deployed on vercel and available at ([Live Website](https://weatherforecast-mm.vercel.app/)).

 # Table of Contents
 - Introduction